-“Dixieland Jazz,” that mid-century subset of revival jazz, took on a standard seven-man instrumentation and a distinct sound.
+“Dixieland jazz,” that mid-century subset of revival jazz, took on a standard seven-man instrumentation and a distinct sound.
 Neither had been common in the pre-swing era.
-That instrumentation solidified in the studio towards the late 20s but didn’t reflect the diversity you’d find on stage.
-There were also a few bands playing a distinctly Dixieland style in the ’20s, but no one will confuse the most admired recordings of the era with a mid-century group.
+That instrumentation was used on some of the most iconic studio recordings of the late 20s but didn’t reflect the diversity you’d find on stage.

 The practitioners and fans of the mid-century aesthetic movement known as Dixieland were almost entirely white.
-There was also traditional jazz played during the revival that didn’t sound much like what we think of as Dixieland.
+But they were white people with a respect for Black music who sought to preserve it.
+As a result there was also traditional jazz played during the revival that didn’t sound much like what we think of as Dixieland.

 The Dixielanders Weren’t Racist